DPDK/dpdk/doc/guides/prog_guide/ivshmem_lib.rst

 .. note::

-    Only data structures fully residing in Intel® DPDK hugepage memory work correctly.
+    Only data structures fully residing in DPDK hugepage memory work correctly.
-    Supported data structures created by malloc(), mmap() or otherwise using non-Intel® DPDK memory cause undefined behavior and even a segmentation fault.
+    Supported data structures created by malloc(), mmap() or otherwise using non-DPDK memory cause undefined behavior and even a segmentation fault.

 IVSHMEM Environment Configuration
 ---------------------------------